 - Will free up cash if you don’t accrue other debts

 - Could increase your credit score which can help if you are planning on buying a home or car

 But humans aren’t always logical.
 If you wait to pay off debt before saving for retirement but then never manage to pay off the debt, you may get to a point where it’s time to retire and you are completely unprepared.

 As your totals change in your debts and in your investment accounts, you may choose to change your strategy.
 Your financial advisor will be right there with you, spotting that ideal moment in your progress to turn the dial and perhaps direct more money into your 401(k) or IRA so that it can take advantage of time to build more wealth for you.

 If you are in the position to do so, you should pay off debt and fund your retirement plan at the same time.
 It is never too early to invest in your retirement so the sooner you can get started the better.

-Listen to our podcast here for additional scenarios, as well as our thoughts on what young investors need to think about now.
+Listen to our podcast here for additional scenarios on how you can save for retirement and pay off debt.
+Also hear our thoughts on what young investors need to think about now.
 Contact us with your questions or if you’d like to get our experience on your side working for you.